Liverpool University Hospitals Trust cares for 49 patients with Covid-19 in hospital

 Advertisement

-The figures also show 68 new patients with Covid were admitted to hospital in Liverpool University Hospitals NHS Foundation Trust in the week to January 5.
+The figures also show that 41 new patients with Covid were admitted to hospital in Liverpool University Hospitals NHS Foundation Trust in the week to January 12.